unfoldingcx/appstoreconnect-api/README.md

 </div>

-A powerful, production-ready TypeScript library for automating Apple App Store Connect submissions.
+"ASCA" stands for "App Store Connect API" and it's a powerful, production-ready TypeScript library for automating Apple App Store Connect submissions.
 Streamline your iOS, macOS, and tvOS app deployment workflow with intelligent error handling and automatic retry mechanisms.

 ## ✨ Features